Data Sharing with Endogenous Choices over Differential Privacy Levels: Introduction

-In this paper, we develop a model of coalition formation for data-sharing under differential privacy that captures these considerations.
-Players have heterogeneous privacy costs and decide, autonomously, whether to participate in the coalition and how much noise to add to their data.
-The shared statistic is then computed from the pooled, privatized data of the participants, and only said participants get a benefit from the final estimate.
-We study the equilibrium behavior induced by these decentralized decisions, focusing on the structure of stable coalitions, the resulting privacy–accuracy tradeoffs, and the efficiency of decentralized outcomes in terms of social welfare and accuracy.
+In this paper, we consider a model of coalition formation for data-sharing under differential privacy that captures these considerations.
+Players have heterogeneous privacy costs and decide, autonomously, whether to participate in the coalition and the level of noise to add to their data.
+The shared statistic is then computed from the pooled, privatized data of the participants, and only those participants get a benefit from the final estimate.
+We study the equilibrium behavior induced by fully decentralized decisions, focusing on the structure of stable coalitions, the resulting privacy–accuracy tradeoffs, and the efficiency of decentralized outcomes in terms of social welfare and accuracy of the computed estimate.
+Our main results show that full decentralization is \textit{highly inefficient} compared to the baseline fully centralized setting over a large range of privacy cost regimes: this is primarily due to players choosing stringent privacy levels, which either prevents the formation of large coalitions or degrades their utility (in terms of social welfare and estimator variance) when they do come to exist.
+Also, we show that there exists a simple data sharing mechanism --- a \textit{partially decentralized} one --- where players still retain agency over participation decisions but the privacy level is chosen centrally, which can close the efficiency gap across all privacy regimes.
+Thus, \emph{the main source of inefficiency is letting players choose their own $\epsilon$}. \\